-Steve Gory, the founder of Onsego and Edu Strategist, explains why Onsego created the new GED® Calculator Course.
-This course helps students pass the GED® Math test without learning math.
+Steve Gory, the founder of Onsego and EdTech Strategist, explains why Onsego created the new GED® Calculator Course.
+This course helps students pass the GED® Math test without learning math and is included in the My Advantage plan of Onsego online GED classes.

 Instead of learning Math, students learn how to master the scientific calculator to pass the GED Math test.